 Within the world of kitchen interior design, kitchen sinks are usually what we always leave for last.
 For most, it is a secondary accessory for what anything is worth.
 But in reality, we use it several times every day together with the countertop.
 So it is essential to choose the best sink well.

 And yet, nothing is further from reality.
-There are hundreds of models that vary in size, materials, shape, styles, depth, and quality.
+There are hundreds of models that vary in size, materials, shape, style, depth, and quality.
 There are sink types (like those used to wash clothes in the past), stainless steel for an industrial look, or integrated into the countertop itself, such as the Cosentino kitchen sinks, which go perfectly with Silestone® countertops.

 In addition, this element can have a great impact on decoration.
 You are looking for a minimalist aesthetic making it go unnoticed.
 You prefer it to add personality and character to the space by giving it prominence.